MicrosoftDocs/learn/learn-pr/azure/create-azure-database-for-mysql/includes/connect-azure-database-mysql.md

 Now that you’ve reviewed the deployment and connectivity options of Azure Database for MySQL, you want to test the process of provisioning a server and validate its availability by connecting to it.
 In this unit, you’ll step through a sample deployment and connect to the server by using the mysql.exe utility from the Azure Cloud Shell.

-### Connect to Azure Database for MySQL flexible server
+### Connect to Azure Database for MySQL Flexible Server

-From the Azure Cloud Shell in the Azure portal, use the following procedure to connect to and query the newly deployed Azure Database for MySQL flexible server:
+From the Azure Cloud Shell in the Azure portal, use the following procedure to connect to and query the newly deployed Azure Database for MySQL Flexible Server:

-1. From your computer, in the web browser window displaying the Azure portal, navigate to the page of the Azure Database for MySQL flexible server you deployed in the previous task of this exercise.
+1. From your computer, in the web browser window displaying the Azure portal, navigate to the page of the Azure Database for MySQL Flexible Server you deployed in the previous task of this exercise.

 2. In the **Overview** pane, note the value of **Server name**.
 You will need this fully qualified server name to establish a connection.